How To Clean Your Extensions

 3. Cleanse your lashes-

-Now, using a specially formulated lash cleanser, which you can buy from me, in studio, cleanse your lashes gently and rinse.
+Now, using a specially formulated lash cleanser, which you can buy from me in studio or online, cleanse your lashes and rinse.
 If you haven't yet, purchase a lash cleanser and a brush from me.
-Lash Cleanser is $20 & brushes are $6 and they will last you a while.
+Wisp Lash Bath is $20 and Wisp Cleansing Brushes are $6 and they will last you a while.
 You may only need to purchase cleanser and a brush from me twice a year.
 So, around $50 a year to care properly for your lashes is worth it.

 Take your cleanser and pump some into the cap or your palm, take your brush and dip into the cleanser and then brush it into your lashes, downward and side to side on the lash line.
 Do this multiple times and then when you've thoroughly cleansed, rinse with water.
 You can put a towel under your eye and fill your cap with water and rinse that way or hover over the sink, whatever works for you.
 Once you've rinsed, pat them dry with a washcloth or dry with a paper towel (I like the Viva brand, it's more cloth like) don't rub.
 Let them air dry a little unless they feel nice and dry and then brush them out (extremely important for those with volume fans).

 Try and cleanse your extensions daily and it's preferable to do so at night.
 I know that seems like a lot to add to your nightly routine, but trust me, it will help your lashes stay clean, stay on longer and you won't get that itchy feeling from when there's too much buildup.

 If you have oily skin, oily lids, work out daily, wear makeup daily, sweat a lot, were crying, swimming, etc, make sure to cleanse more often.
 If you cried, had bad allergies and your eyes teared up, swam, sweat, etc, cleanse as soon as you can afterwards.